-At time of occurrence, shall determine at its sole discretion the level of priority.
+At time of occurrence, Wyre shall determine at its sole discretion the level of priority.
 At later stage both parties agree on priority settings depending on first Problem analysis

 Problem management performances

 Conditions of application: Restoration time requirements are valid within support hours.
 Where problem occurs outside support hours, the Restoration time shall be measured from the first support hour following the Outage.
 Trouble Tickets that are open at the end of the reporting period shall be reported in the next reporting period.
 Those tickets shall be indicated in the current report as open.